Thursday 28th January proved to be what can best be described as one of those life-changing moments.

 How can they be tasty there is no sugar in the recipe what was I thinking, believing they were going to be my life saviour.
 Fit for grouting my bathroom absolutely not for eating.

 Saturday saw me make a victoria sandwich with spelt flour and maple syrup.
-I substituted the baking powder with bicarbonate of soda also a raising agent.
+I substituted the baking powder with bicarbonate of soda, a raising agent.

-What I later discovered is you need to add something acidic like lemon juice or natural yogurt to counter the bicarb.
+What I later discovered is you need to add something acidic like lemon juice or natural yoghurt to counter the bicarbonate.

 It was my dinner for Saturday night and looked like it had been in a fight.
 I didn’t even try it and lobbed in the bin.

-At this point I was in tears I had spent all Saturday cooking following the recipes and not one was coming out as I had hoped.
+I was in tears I had spent Saturday cooking following the recipes and not one was coming out as I had hoped.

-I am fit and fitness is an important part of my life but I realise that I am not healthy.
-Many people make the assumption that just because we go the gym, run and exercise we must be healthy too.
+Fitness is an important part of my life but I realise that I am not healthy.

-Even the healthier food options I adopted in the middle of last year are full of sugar.
+Even the healthy food options I adopted in the middle of last year are full of sugar.

-Milk instead of skimmed, butter instead of these low fat spreads and so forth.
+Full milk instead of skimmed, butter instead of low fat spreads are better for you.